 Bolt returns gold medal from 2008 4x100 relay

 Jamaican Usain Bolt says it is rough losing one of his nine Olympic gold medals after relay team mate Nesta Carter was found guilty of doping at the 2008 Beijing Olympics.
-"It's rough that I have to give back one of my medals and I already gave it back because it was of course required by the IOC", Bolt told the Reuters in his first comments since the IOC ruling.
+"It's rough that I have to give back one of my medals and I already gave it back because it was of course required by the IOC", Bolt told Reuters on Friday in his first comments since the International Olympic Committee ruling.

 - Posted 28 Jan 2017 03:35

 KINGSTON: Jamaican Usain Bolt says it is rough losing one of his nine Olympic gold medals after relay team mate Nesta Carter was found guilty of doping at the 2008 Beijing Olympics.
-"It's rough that I have to give back one of my medals and I already gave it back because it was of course required by the IOC", Bolt told the Reuters in his first comments since the IOC ruling.
+"It's rough that I have to give back one of my medals and I already gave it back because it was of course required by the IOC", Bolt told Reuters on Friday in his first comments since the International Olympic Committee ruling.

+"I'm not happy about it but it's just one of those things that happen in life.

+"I can't allow that to deter me from my focus this season, so I am focussed but I am not pleased."

 (Editing by Andrew Both)